oubiwann/carapace/README.rst

 * modular configuration using zope.components

-* user ssh keys that don't require a user have an account on the machine where DreamSSH is running
+* user ssh keys that don't require a user have an account on the machine where Carapace is running

 * a script class and make target for importing a user's public keys from Launchpad.net

 * a thorough code reorganization

-* provide a DreamSSH sdk subpackage for use by other projects
+* provide a Carapace sdk subpackage for use by other projects

 0.1